Brown Snakes in Louisiana

 The brown snake is harmless to humans, but it is easily mistaken for the copperhead, which is venomous and can be quite dangerous.
 The best way to tell if it’s a brown snake or copperhead is that brown snakes lack the classic hourglass pattern that copperheads have.

 They can be beneficial in gardens as they feed on soft-bodied invertebrates such as slugs and earthworms.
-If you are having an issue with brown snakes on your property, give the wildlife control experts at Ja-Roy Pest Control a call today.
+If you are having an issue with brown snakes on your property, give the wildlife control experts at Ja-Roy a call today.

 Need help with Brown Snake control?